alih70442/censor-image/README.md

 - If you get `Missing boundary in multipart`, don’t manually set `Content-Type`; let your HTTP client set it for `multipart/form-data`.
 - If `POST /mask` looks wrong, try adjusting `SKIN_SCORE_THRESHOLD` (lower = more skin) or `SKIN_MARGIN` (higher = less clothing false positives).
+- If skin-colored clothing is being censored, use the `onnx_schp` backend with a human-parsing model (it builds the mask from body-part classes instead of color/texture).

 ## Endpoints